gitbls/pistrong/CertInstall.md

 ## Windows 10

+* Install the certificate
     * Make the .p12 file available to the user, via mail, file share, etc.
     * Double-click the .p12 file to open the Certificate Import Wizard
     * Select "Local machine" and click Next
     * Check the file path for the .p12 file and click Next
     * Enter the password that was provided to you for the .p12 file.
-The default import options are fine (just "Include all extended properties" is selected).
+The default import options are fine (only "Include all extended properties" is selected).
     * Choose "Automatically select the certificate store..." and click Next.
-The user/device certificate will be stored in the Personal Certificates store, and the CA certificate will be stored in Trusted Root Certification Authorities store
+The user/device certificate will be stored in the
+Personal Certificates store, and the CA certificate will be stored in Trusted Root Certification Authorities store
     * Click Finish
+* Create the VPN connection
     * Open the "Change virtual private networks (VPN)" control panel
       * Click "Add a VPN connection"
       * VPN provider: Windows (built-in)
       * Connection name: Enter a name of your choice
       * Server name or address: the fully-qualified domain name (or IP) of your VPN server
       * VPN type: IKEv2
       * Type of sign-in info: Certificate
       * User name and Password can stay blank
       * Click Save
+* Require encryption on the VPN
-* Now go to the Control Panel | Network and Sharing Center
+    * Go to the Control Panel | Network and Sharing Center
       * Click on Change Adapter Settings
       * Right click on the newly-created VPN | Properties
       * On the Security tab
         * Data encryption: Require encryption
         * Use Machine certificates
       *  Click OK or Done all the way out

-* Then click on the VPN connection you just created and connect.
+* You can now connect to the VPN from your Windows 10 device.

 If you want to route your entire internet connection over the VPN, enable Use default gateway on remote network.
 There are two ways to do this.